LPN Associate Degree

 About the associate degree in nursing

-The associate degree in nursing can prepare students to administer health care to patients in a variety of settings.
-The LPN associate degree prepares nurses to be teachers, advocates, providers of one-on-one care and leaders of their nursing teams.
+The associate degree in nursing may prepare students to administer health care to patients in a variety of settings.
+The LPN associate degree typically teaches nurses to be teachers, advocates, providers of one-on-one care and leaders of their nursing teams.
 The program offers both hands-on training and classroom instruction, some of which can be administered online.
 Students who enroll in the associate degree in nursing program take a blend of courses that include psychology, health assessment, pharmacology, anatomy, microbiology and more.

 Earning the associate degree typically takes two years, however, those who engage in accelerated online learning might be able to earn their degree sooner while keeping up with their current workload.
 Students who have already met all the general education requirements might find that the LPN program takes one year or less.

-Those who graduate from the associate degree in nursing program should be prepared to take the National Council Licensure Examination, or NCLEX-PN.
-The associate degree also prepares students to pursue a higher degree, such as the bachelor's of science in nursing.
+Those who graduate from the associate degree in nursing program are typically prepared to take the National Council Licensure Examination, or NCLEX-PN.
+The associate degree also typically prepares students to pursue a higher degree, such as the bachelor's of science in nursing.